But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Putting everything together, we do iterations, and each iteration is time.
 So our time complexity is .

 Some languages—like German, Russian, and Dutch—can have arbitrarily long words, so we might want to factor the length of the words into our runtime.
 We could say the length of the words is \ell, each string comparison takes time, and the whole algorithm takes time.

 We use space to store the first word and the floor and ceiling indices.

-This method assumes that the array is rotated.
+This function assumes that the array is rotated.
 If it isn't, what index will it return?
-How can we fix our method to return 0 for an unrotated array?
+How can we fix our function to return 0 for an unrotated array?

 The answer was a modified version of binary search.

 This is a great example of the difference between "knowing" something and knowing something.
 You might have seen binary search before, but that doesn't help you much unless you've learned the lessons of binary search.

 Binary search teaches us that when an array is sorted or mostly sorted: